abu-sithik/backstopJS-visual-regression-testing-automation/README.md

 ## Backstop Features<a name="bsfeatures"></a>

- - Render with headless chrome
+ - Renders with headless chrome
- - Simulate user interactions with simple JS / Puppeteer scripts
+ - Simulates user interactions with simple JS / Puppeteer scripts
  - Browser reports with visual diffs, CLI reports, and JUnit reports
  - Easy to integrate with CI(Jenkins) and source control
  - Very easy to use, just 3 commands to do everything.